duncan-r/SHIP/_sources/tuflow/tuflowpart.txt

    parent = fpart.associates.parent
    logic = fpart.associates.logic

-   sibnext = fpart.associates.sibling_next
-   sibprev = fpart.associates.sibling_prev
-   # Normally used for piped file commands, for example this line:
+   # These are normally used for piped file commands, for example this line:
    # Read GIS Z Line == afile_R.shp | afile_L.shp | afile_P.shp
    # would be put into 3 separate TuflowFile's and afile_L would have
    # sibline_prev equal to part holding afile_R and sibling_nexxt to afile_P.shp
+   sibnext = fpart.associates.sibling_next
+   sibprev = fpart.associates.sibling_prev

    # Accessing file variables
    filename = fpath.filename
    extension = fpath.extension
    root = fpath.root

-   # Note this one is relative directory noted in the control file, for example;
+   # This one is the relative directory noted in the control file, for example;
    # Read GIS Z Line == ..\gis\somefile.shp
    # the relative_root would be '..\gis\'
    rel_root = fpath.relative_root

    # Get difffernt filepaths
-   abspath = fpath.getAbsolutePath()
+   abspath = fpath.absolutePath()
-   relpath = fpath.getRelativePath()
+   relpath = fpath.relativePath()

+   # Some of the PathHolder functionality has been overriden or additional
+   # methods have been added with TuflowFile specfic behaviour such as ...
+   # Returns an absolute path for each extension in 'all_types'
+   all_paths = fpart.absolutePathsAllTypes()

+   # You get all the components of the line formatted as in the tuflow control
-   # TODO
+   # files by doing:
-   # ...
-Put stuff about different functions here
+   fpart.getPrintableContents()

    # If we have any type of TuflowVariable, let's assume it's called vpart